FaroukBENGHARSSALLAH/facebook-community/README.md

 # facebook-community
 Facebook Developer Circles Community Challenge 2018 source code

 This folder contains the website's source code.
+The project provide a panel to regroupe supportes arround an issue, using Facebook account as a signature for membership

+###### Features
+- [x] login page
+- [x] welcome and message page
+- [x] Supporters message with thier position in a Map
+- [ ] Supporters mail list display
+- [ ] Supporters gender list display
+- [ ] Supporters data dashbord

    You can visit the live version via [facebook-community](https://facebook-community.herokuapp.com/).